elbaro/vips-rs/README.md

         img.write_to_file("kodim01_123x234.png").unwrap();
     }
     ```
-3. After `VipsInstance` is destroyed, you cannot instantiate another.

 ## Notes
 - The API is incomplete.
+- After `VipsInstance` is destroyed, you cannot instantiate another.
+There is a static boolean variable for checking this.
-- If you cannot find an interface you need, you can use `vips-sys` directly.
+- If you cannot find an interface you need, you can use `vips-sys` directly, or use `call(op_name, args..)` interface.

 ## Design To-do
 - Easy interface for varargs.